What is Clandon Park?

 What will it be?

 Rather than a straightforward restoration, the unique circumstances at Clandon Park have demanded a new direction.
 We’re creating a hybrid space, both old and new, unlike any other National Trust place.
 We’re working with award winning architects Allies and Morrison who will lead a design team including Purcell, our conservation architects, to help us to do this carefully and sympathetically.
-We’ll create flexible spaces embraced by the original Palladian structure, while returning the State Rooms at the centre of this Palladian masterpiece to their former glory.

 Where are we now?